Basic rules and guidelines for your presentation

 .

-Technical details of the selected paper
+Technical details of the selected book chapter/paper

-you are still responsible for understanding all the derivation in the paper.
+ou are responsible for understanding all the derivation in the paper.
+If the paper skips a derivation,

-If the paper skips a derivation, you must reconstruct it.
-If the paper skips some background information,
+you must reconstruct it.
+If the paper skips some background information, you are to research and

-you are to research and provide it.
-There may occur exceptions to this rule, but I must consider them
+provide it.
+There may occur exceptions to this rule, but I must consider them on a case-by-case

-follow a calculation in the paper, you must ask me about it during my office hours before the rehearsal.
+calculation in the paper, you must ask me about it during my office hours before the rehearsal.

 So, you must work out all of the derivations of the paper -- asking me for help as needed --